johnlazzarini/temp-repo-413/README.md

 #### Changes made to meet requirement 2

-- Added two lines ("VOid void" and "FLoat float") to the end of the tokens file.
+- Added the lines "GREAT >", "VOID void", and "FLOAT float" to the end of the tokens file.

 <br>Running TokensSetup regenerates the Tokens and TokenTypes classes to add the functionality necessarry to support void and float tokens.